Rixium/Rixium/README.md

 ### Hi there 👋

-🔭 I’m currently working on Star Citizen, at Cloud Imperium Games.
+🔭 I’m currently a UI Engineer at Sledgehammer Games!

 Check out some of my best projects: